george-shammar/mage-wars/README.md

 ## Getting Started

+#### Note: The application is deployed on Polygon testnet but the information below is to allow you to run a local network using Hardhat.

 To run a local copy of this application, follow the steps below:

 - Go to the "Code" section of this repository and press the green button that says "Code".
 Copy the URL or the SSH key.